Concealed Carry Accidental Discharge: What You Need to Know

 In many ways, accidental firearm discharge is a public health issue — it affects the health and safety of a significant portion of our population.
-Fortunately, you can take several steps to protect against accidental discharge and avoid these highly preventable injuries.
+Fortunately, you can take several steps to help protect against accidental discharge and avoid these highly preventable injuries.

-Common Causes of Concealed Carry Accidental Discharges
+Common Causes and Prevention Strategies for Accidental Discharges

 1. Inexperience